-(a) A Minor penalty and a Game Misconduct penalty or a Major penalty and a Game Misconduct penalty at the discretion of the Referee, based on the degree of violence of the impact; shall be assessed any player who intentionally pushes, body checks, or hits an opposing player from behind, anywhere on the ice.
+- (a) A Minor penalty and a Game Misconduct penalty or a Major penalty and a Game Misconduct penalty at the discretion of the Referee, based on the degree of violence of the impact; shall be assessed any player who intentionally pushes, body checks, or hits an opposing player from behind, anywhere on the ice. - If a player is injured, a Major penalty and a Game Misconduct penalty must be assessed.
+A Match penalty could also be assessed under this rule. - (b) Where a player is high sticked, cross-checked, body-checked, pushed, hit or propelled in any manner from behind into the boards or goal net, in such a way that the player is unable to protect or defend herself, a Match penalty shall be assessed. - Note: The determining factor for Checking from Behind versus Cross-Checking is whether or not the player applying the check is in motion.
+If the player is stationary and Cross-Checks an opponent from behind then a penalty for Cross-Checking should be assessed.
+If the player is in motion and Cross-Checks and opponent from behind, then a penalty for Checking from Behind shall be called.
+Notwithstanding the aforementioned, if a player is cross-checked from behind into the boards or the goal net, the Checking from Behind shall be called.

-- If a player is injured, a Major penalty and a Game Misconduct penalty must be assessed.
-A Match penalty could also be assessed under this rule. - Where a player is high sticked, cross-checked, body-checked, pushed, hit or propelled (b) in any manner from behind into the boards or goal net, in such a way that the player is unable to protect or defend herself, a Match penalty shall be assessed. - Note: Referees are instructed not to substitute other penalties when a player is checked from behind in any manner.
+Referees are instructed not to substitute other penalties when a player is checked from behind in any manner.
 This rule must be strictly enforced.